2020 North Carolina Tar Heels men's soccer team

 The 2020 North Carolina Tar Heels men's soccer team represented the University of North Carolina at Chapel Hill during the 2020 NCAA Division I men's soccer season.
 It was the 74th season of the university fielding a program.
 The Tar Heels were led by tenth year head coach Carlos Somoano and played their home games at Dorrance Field.

-The teams' 2020 season was significantly impacted by the COVID-19 pandemic, which curtailed the fall season and caused the NCAA Tournament to be played in Spring 2021.
+The teams' 2020 season was significantly impacted by the COVID-19 pandemic, which curtailed the fall season and caused the NCAA Tournament to be played in spring 2021.
 The ACC was one of the only two conferences in men's soccer to play in the fall of 2020.
 The ACC also held a mini-season during the spring of 2021.

 The Tar Heels finished the fall season 3–2–2 and 3–1–2 in ACC play to finish in second place in the South Division.
 In the ACC Tournament lost to Notre Dame in the Quarterfinals.
 They finished the spring season 4–2–1 and 4–1–1 in ACC play, to finish in second place in the Coastal Division.
 They received an at-large bid to the NCAA Tournament.
-As the an unseeded team in the tournament, they progressed pass Charlotte in the Second Round via penalties, defeated Stanford in the Third Round, and Wake Forest in the Quarterfinals before losing to Marshall in the Semifinals to end their season.
+As an unseeded team in the tournament, they progressed pass Charlotte in the Second Round via penalties, defeated Stanford in the Third Round, and Wake Forest in the Quarterfinals before losing to Marshall in the Semifinals to end their season.